brittanymae01/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are when data is stored in a form similar to spreadsheets.
+With rows and columns.
+A collection of rows is called a table.
+Each row represents a single record in the table and is made up of one or more columns.

+Structured Query Language (SQL) is the standard language used to manage databases and the data within them.
+So it is the way we interact with relational databases.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+A primary key is used to ensure data in the specific column is unique.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+That would be called the foreign id.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+We need an intermediary table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product